Libya: Republic of Libya under Gaddafi (1969–2011)

 Libya adopted its plain green national flag on 19 November 1977.
-Before 2011, it became the only plain-coloured flag in the world.
+The country had the only plain-coloured flag in the world until 2011, when Libya adopted its current flag.
 From 1977 onward, per capita income in the country rose to more than US$11,000, the fifth-highest in Africa, while the Human Development Index became the highest in Africa and greater than that of Saudi Arabia.
 This was achieved without borrowing any foreign loans, keeping Libya debt-free.
 The Great Manmade River was also built to allow free access to fresh water across large parts of the country.
 In addition, financial support was provided for university scholarships and employment programs.
 Much of Libya's income from oil, which soared in the 1970s, was spent on arms purchases and on sponsoring dozens of paramilitaries and terrorist groups around the world.

-An American airstrike intended to kill Gaddafi failed in 1986.
+An American airstrike led by then U.S. president Ronald Reagan intended to kill Gaddafi failed in 1986.
 Libya was finally put under sanctions by the United Nations after the bombing of a commercial flight at Lockerbie in 1988 killed 270 people.
+In the 1990s, the government's rule was threatened by militant Islamism and an unsuccessful attempt to assassinate Gaddafi.
+The government responded with repressive measures.
+Riots and Islamic activisim were crushed by Revolutionary Guard Corps.
+Nevertheless, Cyrenaica between 1995 and 1998 was politically unstable, due to the tribal allegiances of the local troops.
 In 2003, Gaddafi announced that all of his regime's weapons of mass destruction were disassembled, and that Libya was transitioning toward nuclear power.